ristik/node-guardtime/README.markdown

 For API documentation please refer to [node-guardtime-api.markdown](https://github.com/ristik/node-guardtime/blob/master/node-guardtime-api.markdown)

-For more information about the GuardTime Keyless Signature service please have a look at http://www.guardtime.com/signatures/technology-overview
+For more information about the Guardtime Keyless Signature service please have a look at http://www.guardtime.com/signatures/technology-overview

 As You are already here - this is the essence:
-GuardTime service adds hash of your doc to a giant hash tree with globally unique root value; and regularily publishes this root value in widely witnessed media.
+Guardtime service adds hash of your doc to a giant hash tree with globally unique root value; and regularily publishes this root value in widely witnessed media.
 This allows you to prove that your document did exist at certain point of time, you used certain service endpoint, and this document was not modified ever after.